foundata/proxmox-pve-backup-usb/DEVELOPMENT.md

 ## Testing

 Nothing special or automated yet.
-Therefore just some hints for a manual test:
+Therefore just some hints for a manual testing:

 * Run the script with invalid values.
 * Run the script with technically valid values but PVE IDs of non-existing machines.